headdetect/WebSharp/README.md

 Say this file is saved to server.cs.
 You can run it with `WebSharp server.cs`.

 WebSharp is very young, and is still a work in progress.
 Ideas and feedback are immensely valuable, please drop them off as GitHub issues.
+It is **extremely** likely that the structure of the project and most of the API will change frequently in the early stages.

 Mono support is planned.
 Believe me, no one wants it more than I do.
 I'll get to it soon.